Refer to the information below on UC Davis policies for meal reimbursement and incidentals.

 - Individuals who appear to be treating the meal reimbursement as a Per Diem, and not claiming actuals, may be required to provide receipts.

-- Incidentals includes tips and gratuity given to baggage carriers or train porters.
+- Incidentals include tips and gratuity given to baggage carriers or train porters.

-- Incidentals does not include purchasing of personal items, such as toothbrushes or soap.
+- Incidentals do not include purchasing of personal items, such as toothbrushes or soap.

-- Incidentals does not include tips for housekeeping, which should be categorized as a lodging expense.
+- Incidentals do not include tips for housekeeping, which should be categorized as a lodging expense.

-- The daily limit for meals and incidentals is a combined $62.
+- The daily limit for meals and incidentals is $62.

 - Receipts are not required for incidentals.